Healthy Recipes Blog

 Notes

-• I recommend using Haas avocado in this recipe.
+• I recommend using Haas avocado.
 It's creamy, flavorful, and not as watery as other avocado varieties.

 • It's OK to use regular (non-Greek) yogurt, but then you will need to add less or even no water.

 • While you could serve the soup immediately, keeping it in the fridge for 30 minutes before serving allows the flavors to meld and dramatically improves its texture and flavor.
-It does taste better when it's cold.
-So, I highly recommend that you don't skip this step.
+It tastes better when it's cold.
+So, I highly recommend you don't skip this step.

 • You can keep the leftovers in an airtight container in the fridge for 1-2 days.
 Remix them before serving.
 If the soup has thickened too much while being stored, add 1-2 tablespoons of water.